serenity-is/docs/framework/authorization.md

 Sometimes it would be better to temporarily (e.g. transiently) grant a user some permissions instead of impersonating an admin.
 [ITransientGrantor](../api/dotnet/Serenity.Net.Core/Serenity.Abstractions/ITransientGrantor.md) interface and its default implementation [TransientGrantingPermissionService](../api/dotnet/Serenity.Net.Core/Serenity.Web/TransientGrantingPermissionService.md) can do just that.

-The template's `AppServices.PermissionService` (in `Modules/Common/AppServices/PermissionService.cs`) already has built-in transient-grant support: it derives from `BasePermissionService`, which implements `IPermissionService` and `ITransientGrantor`.
+The template's `AppServices.PermissionService` (in `Modules/Common/AppServices/PermissionService.cs`) already has built-in transient-grant support: it derives from [BasePermissionService](../api/dotnet/Serenity.Extensions/Serenity.Extensions/BasePermissionService.md), which implements `IPermissionService` and `ITransientGrantor`.
 No wrapping registration is required.

 Then you can use it in a similar way to impersonation: